bakame-php/period-visualizer/README.md

 Contributing
 -------

 Contributions are welcome and will be fully credited.
-Please see [CONTRIBUTING](.github/CONTRIBUTING.md) and [CONDUCT](CONDUCT.md) for details.
+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

 Testing
 -------